Sustainable finance

 • * “Flat 35” S technical standards apply.

-Technical standards on accessibility performance of properties to be eligible for social projects (*)
+Technical standards on accessibility performance of housing eligible for social projects (*)

 Program Category Technical standard Applicability Related SDGs